Creating a Ticket For Mission Control

 3. Medium = 120 min SLA

-To ensure reasonable call back timing the priority level must be set correctly, and adding a note to the ticket pointing it out is a good idea too so they can make sure that the user is contacted within the time frame that was discussed between caller and person who created the ticket.
+To ensure reasonable call back timing the priority level must be set correctly.
+In addition. if a ticket is more urgent, it's a good idea to add an internal note to the ticket pointing out the urgency so MC can be sure to contact the user within the time frame that was discussed between the caller and the team member who created the ticket.

-For non-onboarded devices, SLAs apply to pre-purchased hours plus 20% overage.
-So we may see longer wait times for non-onboarded customers after we use up our 6-hour block.
-This rarely happens.
+SLAs apply to pre-purchased hours plus 20% overage.
+So we may see longer wait times after we use up our 6-hour block.
+This rarely happens and is usually not an issue, but it's good to be aware of it and discuss it with Roberta if it becomes an issue.

 Introduction Generally we handle help desk tickets internally.
 However, when we are overloaded, tickets should be "sent" to Mission Control, our help desk vendor.
-Using the correct ticket template, it only takes a minute to edit the ticket so it will ...
+If you use the correct ticket template, it only takes a minute to edit the ticket so it ...

 Bulletins (Lift-Off Portal) Bulletins should be used to notify Help Desk if one or more customers has an unusual issue (like a temporary cloud outage, etc.) that they should be aware of in case users start calling in wondering what is going on.
 For ...